mattbasta/client-performance-handbook/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png"></a>

-Performance is one of the most wide-reaching and hard-to-address topics in web development.
-Because there are so many aspects to the discipline, it's nearly impossible for any one person to address them all.
-In addition, performance myths and misinformation oftentimes lead well-intentioned engineers to make poor choices.
+Performance is one of the most wide-reaching yet difficult-to-address topics in web development.
+Because there are so many aspects to the discipline, it's nearly impossible to consider each one in a serial way.
+In addition, performance myths and misinformation often lead well-intentioned engineers to make poor choices.

 The Client-Side Performance Almanac is a guide to help web developers deliver better quality products to their clients and employers.